 If a server: And: Action: Responds to the ping command You have root access to the server The server is reachable and under your administrative control.
 Note both items on the worksheet.
 Go to step 5.
 You do not have root access to the server The server is reachable, but not under your administrative control.
 Note both items on the worksheet.
 Go to step 5.
-Does not respond to the ping command \rightarrow Note this on the worksheet.
+Does not respond to the ping command $\rightarrow$ Note this on the worksheet.
 If no servers responded to the ping command, STOP.
 The current server is isolated from its servers on the network.
 You cannot solve the problem; contact your enterprise network administrator.

 5. Log in to each reachable server by using the telnet command.
 Each server you log in to becomes the current server.
 Get a new worksheet and write the current server name, current domain name, and target domain name on it.
-Go to Section 16.3.
+For each server, perform the DNS server test.
+See Section 17.3.

-16.6 Testing the Forwarders
+17.6 Testing the Forwarders